Creckle/RetailMacro/README.md

 ##DISCLAIMER
 RetailMacro is currently in alpha state and far from bugfree.
 As of yet there are not localizations available.
 RetailMacro does currently only work with the english client.
-If you find a bug or if some command doesnt work as expected please post an issue on github or message me ingame: Creckle on Nostalrius (alliance)
+If you find a bug or if some command does not work as expected please post an issue on github or message me ingame: Creckle on Nostalrius (alliance)

 # RetailMacro